A Reproducible Paper

 Orientation of the project

 Research should be reproducible.
-The same analysis of the same data should reproduce the same result.
-While this sounds obvious at first, many investigations show that a large portion of the scientific literature across disciplines is actually not reproducible.
-Research data and analysis code are often not readily shared, so there is effectively no way for other researchers to independently verify published scientific findings.
-In several cases, not even the scientists who conducted the research are able to reproduce their own results not long after the publication of the paper.
-The public’s return on investment in a specific research study is often limited to an, frequently paywalled, article as a PDF on a for-profit publisher’s website.
+The same analysis of the same data should yield the same result.
+This sounds obvious at first, but many studies show that a large proportion of scientific literature in various disciplines is not reproducible.
+Research data and analysis codes are often not readily shared, making it virtually impossible for other researchers to independently verify published scientific results.
+In some cases, even the scientists who conducted the research are unable to reproduce their own results, even shortly after the work has been published.
+The public's investment in a particular research study is often limited to a single article, often behind a paywall, in PDF format on the website of a for-profit publisher.

-Conducting research reproducibly is critically aggravated by at least two factors: First, incentives in academic research are not conducive, as the quantity of publications and the impact factor of the journals in which they are published are still often given more attention in hiring and promotion than the quality, robustness, and reproducibility of the work.
-Second, making research reproducible is actually hard, and aspiring researchers often do not receive targeted and comprehensive training in relevant practices and tools.
+The reproducible conduct of research is hampered by at least two factors: First, incentives in academic research are not conducive to reproducibility, as the quantity of publications and the impact factor of the journals in which they are published are often still given greater weight than the quality, robustness, and reproducibility of the work when it comes to hiring and promotion.
+Second, it is indeed difficult to make research reproducible, and early-career researchers often do not receive targeted and comprehensive training in the relevant practices and tools.

 Scott Graham / unsplash